rails753developer/ruby_eval/hamming/README.md

 MyClass.my_method('AGTA', 'ATA') #=> Error
 ```

-When you complete your work, zip up all files into a single package and reply back with your answer.
 If you need any clearification please reachout.

 * * * *